Goodgulf281/Unity-Formation-Movement/README.md

 # Unity-Formation-Movement
 Formation movement for Unity3D using standard Navmesh or A*Pathfinding

+# New version available

+Please note a new version of the Formation Movement is available: [Formation Movement 2.0](https://github.com/Goodgulf281/Unity-Formation-Movement2.0)
+I will archive this version soon (it will remain to be available read-only).

+## Summary

 I've started gathering and configuring elements for Unity3D RTS style game which of course needs some pathfinding.
 Early on I found out that A Star Pathfinding by Aron Granberg (https://arongranberg.com/astar/front) is a good solution for pathfinding on Unity terrain.
 However it does not contain formation movement (also known as steering or flocking behavior) so I set out to create